zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 At a given time, two **timed hashes** of a 32-byte bytestring `key` are defined as follows.

-Let `time` be external unix time as an unsigned 64 bit integer, let `key_offset` be the last 8 bytes of `key` interpreted as a big-endian unsigned 64 bit integer, let `synch_offset` be the current synchronisation offset (see [Clock
+Let `time` be unix time as an unsigned 64 bit integer, let `key_offset` be the last 8 bytes of `key` interpreted as a big-endian unsigned 64 bit integer, let `synch_offset` be the current synchronisation offset (see [Clock